Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Find out if data breaches are notifiable and how cyber insurance can help.

-This will mean that all qualifying business entities will need to report a data breach to the New Zealand Privacy Commissioner or potentially face a fine.
+This means that all qualifying business entities will need to report a data breach to the New Zealand Privacy Commissioner or potentially face a fine.
 They will also need to notify any third parties who are likely to be harmed by the breach and advise them of what action they should take.

 Qualifying entities will include any businesses or organisations that are currently subject to the Privacy Act.
 This includes many government agencies, organisations with a high annual turnover, credit providers, credit reporting bodies, holders of tax file numbers (ie, accountants) and any businesses that collect sensitive personal information (ie, health service providers, child care centre, GPs, pharmacies etc).